cedricp/ddt4all/README.md

 ## 🚀 **Recent Major Improvements**

 ### ✅ **Enhanced Device Compatibility & Connection Stability**
-- **Multi-Device Support**: Full compatibility with Vlinker FS, VGate, ELM327, ObdLink SX, ELS27 adapters
+- **Multi-Device Support**: Full compatibility with Vlinker FS, VGate, ELM327, ObdLink SX/EX, ELS27 adapters
 - **Device-Specific Optimization**: Automatic speed selection and optimal settings for each adapter type
 - **Connection Types**: USB, Bluetooth, and WiFi connections with automatic detection
 - **Smart Reconnection**: Automatic reconnection with device-specific handling and retry logic
 - **Cross-Platform**: Optimized for Windows, Linux, and macOS with platform-specific configurations
+- **USB CAN Support**: Added support for specialized USB CAN adapters with fallback handling

 ### 🌍 **Complete Internationalization (13 Languages)**
 - **Fully Translated Interface** in 13 languages with 390+ new translation strings